-As far as safety is concerned, you'll find a tempered or ceramic glass door assembly seals off most gas fireplaces from the room.
+Regarding safety, a tempered or ceramic glass door assembly seals off most gas fireplaces from the room.
 The door is usually fixed to a mounting rail and closed by a glass latch assembly.

 - Real Fyre 4-sided fireplace surround

 Direct vent gas fireplaces offer several safety features.
 A removable fireplace barrier screen covers the glass door to guard against contact with the hot glass.
 They also use pressure relief baffles that help mitigate damage to the glass if the unit suffers a delayed ignition.
-If you have a B-vent fireplace, however, you will have an open-faced firebox similar to the look of a traditional wood burning fireplace.
+If you have a B-vent fireplace, however, you will have an open-faced firebox similar to the look of a traditional wood-burning fireplace

 - Breckenridge Vent Free Gas Firebox